agentic-ai-humans/google-ai-studio-chat-branches/README.md

 #### **How It Works**
 1. **AI Analysis**: The AI identifies thematic clusters in your conversation
-2. **Branch Detection**: Messages are mapped to threads (branches) based on topic similarity
+2. **Branch Detection**: Messages are mapped to branches based on topic similarity
-3. **Git Graph Generation**: Creates a Mermaid diagram showing how discussions evolved and branched
+3. **Git Graph Generation**: Creates a Mermaid diagram showing how discussions evolved and branched (visual-only)
 4. **Visual Navigation**: You can see exactly how ideas developed and where conversations split

 This transforms conversation archaeology from "scroll and search" to "visual navigation"!